GitaiQAQ/ct-sdk-rust/README.md

 ## List of features

 * Rust library for call API operations which each return response data and a possible error.
-* Supports encrypted and non encrypted formats
+* Supports client-side-encrypt
 * Multi-threaded upload and download
-* Command line decrypt utility, mostly useful for debugging
+* Command line interface, mostly useful for debugging

 ## Library usage